VysotskiVadim/VysotskiVadim.blog/_drafts/childs-illusions.markdown

 ---

 The first step of learning new things is to start doing it by following rules given by teachers.
-You don't ask why, there are too much materials to know at the beginning.
+You don't ask why there are too many materials to know at the beginning.
 After a while when you get some knowledge you start looking deep at the area.
 Your main question now is **why**.
-Usually after many **why**s you find out that there is no approach which is just *right*.
+Usually, after many **why**s you find out that there is no approach which is just *right*.
 There are many approaches which can lead you to success.
 They are just different, with different pros and cons.
-People who are aware of the majority of ways to success in their field, and know which one suits given situation better are called an experts.
+People who are aware of the majority of ways to success in their field, and know which one suits given situation better are called experts.

 I often meet smart people, who don't want to go further than following rules without asking why.
 They stick to an idea that there is something *"right"* in the world,